smerrill/smerrill.github.io/source/_posts/2014-05-26-combining-tasks-with-grunt.md

 };
 ```

 You can see that the task contains a few instances of _variable interpolation_, such as `<%= config.srcPaths.make %>`.
-By convention, the values of these variables go in a file called `Gruntconfig.json` file and are set using the `grunt.initConfig` method.
+By convention, the values of these variables go in a file called `Gruntconfig.json` and are set using the `grunt.initConfig` method.
 In addition, the configuration for the **default** task lives in a file called `Gruntfile.js`.
 I have put trimmed examples of each below.

 #### Gruntfile.js

 ```javascript
 module.exports = function(grunt) {
   // Initialize global configuration variables. var config = grunt.file.readJSON('Gruntconfig.json');
   grunt.initConfig({